isomerpages/moe-chijtp/_cca/Performing Arts/IJ Dance Ensemble.md

 SYF Arts Presentation for Dance in the International category for its Japanese-inspired piece, Pastoral Charm and The Simplest of Joys respectively.
-In 2019, the piece was also showcased at the Momentum Dance Festival 2019 organised by Republic Polytechnic, and Phenomenon TWO held at library@esplanade.</p>
+In 2019, the piece was also showcased at the Momentum Dance Festival 2019 organised by Republic Polytechnic, and Phenomenon TWO held at library@esplanade.&nbsp;</p>
 <p>In 2018, IJDE participated in the CHIJ Secondary Art and Dance Twinning
 and Cultural Programme in Fukuoka, Japan.
 Dancers attended dance workshops that broadened their knowledge of Japanese culture and dance forms, and shared their experience with peers through a dance presentation.</p>
+<p>In 2023 and 2025, IJDE once again achieved Distinction for their SYF performances.
+The 2025 item, Joyful Rhythm of Life, was an energetic and cheerful piece that exuded girlish charm with grace and flair.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/11_Dance_Ensemble___activity_photo_2__CANNOT_USE___FILE_SIZE_TOO_SMALL_.jpg">
 </div>
-<p>In 2021 and 2023, IJDE once again achieved Distinction for their SYF performances.
-The 2023 item, A Hymn to Spring, was a portrayal of the spirit of spring, invoking the light and refreshing quality of a spring breeze.</p>
 <p></p>